-TVA is updating the 2009 Watts Bar Reservoir Land Management Plan.
+On July 6, 2021, the TVA Chief Executive Officer approved the final Watts Bar Reservoir Land Management Plan Amendment which updates portions of the 2009 Watts Bar Reservoir Land Management Plan.
 Updates include land use allocation changes for eight parcels affecting 231.2 acres and new parcel descriptions for the 367 parcels on Watts Bar Reservoir.
-The updated plan amendment is scheduled to be approved this summer.

 Reservoir Land Management Plans (RLMPs) effectively guide land use approvals, private water use facility permitting, and resource management decisions on TVA-managed public land.
-The Watts Bar RLMP was approved by the TVA Board of Directors in November 2009.
+The Watts Bar RLMP Amendment was approved by the TVA Chief Executive Officer in July 2021.

 Watts Bar Reservoir is an impoundment of the Tennessee River formed by Watts Bar Dam and Lock, which is located at Tennessee River mile 530.
 The reservoir flows from the northeast to the southwest through Loudon, Meigs, Rhea and Roane counties in east Tennessee.